 - In the not so acclaimed novelisation of Baldur's Gate II: Shadows of Amn, Irenicus turns Imoen into a monster to attack the elves.
 The monster's form breaks free from under her skin.
 It's all right, though, because all the protagonist Abdel Adrian needs to do to free her is tear the monster apart, because obviously she would be intact inside the monster that burst out from inside her.

-- In Mighty Morphin' Power Rangers (and all following series), this was typically the way to free people who had been turned into monsters by spells (and thankfully so, otherwise the Rangers would have unwittingly killed Kat).
+- In Mighty Morphin' Power Rangers (and all following series), this was typically the way to free people who had been turned into the Monster of the Week by the Big Bad's evil spells (and thankfully so, otherwise the Rangers would have unwittingly killed Kat).
 When the transformation had been done by means other than a direct spell the Rangers had to seek alternate cures.

 Myths & Religion